qwertie/ungglish/index.md

 Ungglish is like English, but it's not English.
 It's dramatically easier to learn, so students of English can make progress faster and have more fun.

 - About 8 times easier than English
+- Similar: When used in a certain way, native English speakers can understand spoken and written Ungglish.
+The dictionary and Ungglish lessons will tell you which parts of Ungglish match (or are similar to) English.
 - Phonetic: After learning the rules, you can tell how any Ungglish word is pronounced by looking at it.
 - Small vocabulary: Ungglish has much fewer word roots than English.
 "Word group" suffixes help students understand sentences having certain kinds of unfamiliar words.
 - Simple & Regular: No irregular plurals, virtually no irregular past tenses.
 Pronouns are partially regularized, and verbs have only two conjugations.